DevepCoder/sysinfo/README.md

 # sysinfo

 ## What is it ?
-sysinfo.py is a simple command line utility for getting information about a machine:
+sysinfo.py is a simple command line utility for getting information about a machine Basically, consider it as uname(cross-platform version)

 ## How to use ?
 `py sysinfo.py --help`